farhadsalimi/empty_project/plots/README.md

 About this `plots` folder.

-Contains the plots produced during the analysis in any format (bitmap or vectorial).
+Contains the plots produced during the analysis in any format (pdf, png, etc).